 Methodology

-The whole point of ADHDECK is that you don’t have to take our word for it.
+The whole point of adhdeck is that you don’t have to take our word for it.
 Here is exactly how the numbers are made — and what they deliberately exclude.

 How a call becomes a number